laiquet/idtrackerai-enhanced/docs/source/user_guide/output_structure.rst

 Output structure
 ================

-Idtracker.ai will generate a ``session_[SESSION_NAME]`` folder in the same directory where the input videos are (or in the ``--output_dir`` path if specified, see :ref:`output`).
-The session folder may be have the following structure:
+Idtracker.ai will generate a ``session_[SESSION_NAME]`` folder in the same directory where the input videos are.
+If specified, it will be in the ``--output_dir`` path (see :ref:`output`).
+The session folder may have the following structure:

 .. admonition:: Note
     :class: sidebar note

-    The content of the session folder may change depending on the necessities of each session.
+    The content of the session folder may vary depending on the requirements of each session.
 Also, ``--data_policy`` can remove some of the data after finishing a successful tracking (see :ref:`output`).

 .. code-block::
     :caption: idtracker.ai session's output structure